Understanding large localized CP violation in $B^\pm\to K^\pm\pi^+\pi^-$ using dispersive methods

 With all parameters fixed, our model predicts the ${\cal A}_\text{CP}$ Dalitz plot, which is shown in Fig.~\ref{fig:Dalitz}(b).
 The agreement between the data and our model is remarkable, considering that both the data and our results correspond to central values whose uncertainties cannot be shown in this plot.
-In particular, we reproduce the two localized regions with large local CPV, $\vert{\cal A}_\text{CP}(s,t)\vert \geq60\%$, shown in dark red or blue.
-Since a small CP-even denominator amplifies ${\cal A}_\text{CP}$, the predicted CP-violating numerator $\Delta\Gamma_\text{CP}$ is shown in Fig.~\ref{fig:Dalitz}(c) as well as the CP-even denominator in Fig.~\ref{fig:Dalitz}(d).
+In particular, we reproduce the two localized regions with large CPV, $\vert{\cal A}_\text{CP}(s,t)\vert \geq60\%$, shown in dark red or blue.
+Since a small CP-even denominator amplifies ${\cal A}_\text{CP}$, the predicted CP-violating numerator $\Delta\Gamma_\text{CP}$ and CP-even denominator are provided in Appendix~\ref{app:Dalitz}~\cite{SuppMat}.

 {\it Summary and conclusions}---We have presented a dispersive method to quantify the contribution of low-invariant-mass pion--pion rescattering to final-state interactions in $B^\pm\to K^\pm\pi^+\pi^-$ and their CP-violating asymmetries.
 The advantage of our method is that it can incorporate high-precision universal $\pi\pi$ low-energy interactions.
-This also includes the commonly neglected non-resonant isospin-2 contribution, which is found to play an essential role.
-Once the parameters are fixed from the angular-integrated decay data from LHCb, we can predict the CP-asymmetry Dalitz-plot distribution, including the remarkable presence of large local CP asymmetries.
-Our approach illustrates the role of low-energy final-state interactions in enhancing CP violation in localized kinematic regions, and can be applied to other similar systems in the future.
+This also includes the commonly neglected non-resonant isospin-2 contribution, which plays an essential role.
+Once the parameters are fixed from the angular-integrated decay data from LHCb, we can predict the CP-asymmetry Dalitz-plot distribution, including the remarkable presence of large localized CP asymmetries.
+Our approach illustrates the role of low-energy final-state interactions in enhancing CP violation in localized kinematic regions.
+It could be applied to other regions of the Dalitz plot and to any $B^\pm\to h_1^\pm h_2^+ h_2^-$ decays, for $h_n^\pm=\pi^\pm,K^\pm$.
+Our findings will be even more relevant since LHCb will soon collect four times more data in Run 3 and forty times more in HL-LHC~\cite{LHCb:2018roe}.